bjourne/FTBC-tmp/QCFS/ANN_SNN_QCFS/README.md

-# NOTE: The README is adapted from the original repository.

 # ANN_SNN_QCFS

 Code for paper "Optimal ANN-SNN conversion for high-accuracy and ultra-low-latency spiking neural networks"

 Reproducable and fix random seed.
 Use shared weight for ANN and SNN, easy to load and use.